RondoRondoRondo/operating-systems-projects/PA3_G17/README.md

     - N/A
 * How to compile and run your program
     - "make" to compile the files.
-    - "make run" to run the files.
+    - "make test" to run all tests.
-    - "make runN" where N is a test number to run a specific input.
+    - "make runN" where N is an integer(1-5) to run a specific input.
+    - "make tN" where N is an integer(1-5) to run a specific test.